IAScape/datasets/README.md

-# datasets
+# Datasets
-Repository to store the models training datasets
+Repository to store the models training datasets.

+## OS Vision

+Dataset containing 100 labeled imgs of OSRS for fine tunning.